Tzxtoiny/Tzxtoiny.github.io/_pages/about.md

 I am a final-year PhD candidate at Southern University of Science and Technology (SUSTech), focusing on legged locomotion and human augmentation.

+I am passionate about advancing the field of legged locomotion and human augmentation through innovative research and practical applications.
+My work focuses on developing reinforcement learning algorithms for robotic systems and wearable devices to enhance human capabilities.

+Feel free to reach out via email or connect through the social media links below.
+I'm always open to discussing research collaborations, opportunities, or interesting problems in robotics and human augmentation.

 ## Research Interests
 - Legged locomotion
 - Reinforcement learning